zafaralam/first_app/README.md

-#Ruby on Rails Tutotrial: first application
+#Ruby on Rails Apllication for templeting the COLExn App

-This is the first application for the Ruby on Rails Tutorial by Michael Hartl
+- Added static pages to see the rendring.